MichaelPesce/pareto-ui/Docs/how_to_guides/how_to_use_interface.rst

 ========================
-PARETO UI - How To Guide
+How To Use User Interface
 ========================

 .. container::

-   .. container:: left-sidebar

    .. container:: main-content